Data-Driven Amazon Ad Optimization: The Ultimate Guide

 Understanding Spend Profile by Campaign Type

-Before you make a choice, here are the three types of Amazon ad campaigns: Sponsored Products (SP), Sponsored Brands (SB), and Sponsored Display (SD), each serving unique objectives and targeting different aspects of the buyer's journey.
+Before you make a choice, here are the three types of Amazon campaigns: Sponsored Products (SP), Sponsored Brands (SB), and Sponsored Display (SD), each serving unique objectives and targeting different aspects of the buyer's journey.

 Sponsored Products (SP)

-This type of campaign is particularly effective for driving sales and improving organic rankings for specific product listings.
+This type of Amazon advertising campaign is particularly effective for driving sales and improving organic rankings for specific product listings.
 It is best suited for increasing the visibility of individual products.
 A high focus on sponsored product ad campaigns reveals a higher focus on ROAS metric for advertising.

 Sponsored Brands (SB)